hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 - deleting an item or object that cannot be recovered.
 - modifying a setting that cannot be changed or reversed in the future.
-- alerting the user of unsaved changes that will be discarded.
+- Alerting the user of unsaved changes that will be discarded.

 <Hds::Modal @size="medium" @color="critical" open as |M|>
   <M.Header>